zhchen-tulip/open-projects/README.md

 - item help you get experience in writing academic report.

 Accordingly, for your chosen project, you are required to:
--  implement the project as required, and send the `pull request` for the corresponding GitHub repository.
+-  implement the project as required, maintain your own GitHub repository, and send the `pull request` for the corresponding `NEXUS` GitHub repository (if any).
 -  develop a report on your method (with adequate justification), your discovery, empirical evaluation and analysis.
 - deliver and publish (via services such as [YouTube](www.youtube.com)) a 25 minutes demonstration on your project.